Where to Stay in Zagreb

 Although hotels are limited, there’s no shortage of hostels and private accommodations ranging from cozy studios to lavish villas.

-3. Lower Town, best area to stay in Zagreb for art & history lovers
+3. Lower Town (Donji Grad), best area to stay in Zagreb for art & history lovers

 Locally known as Donji Grad, Lower Town, one of Zagreb’s 17 districts and also the city center, extends from Trg Jelacica Square to the main train station.